 C) Dealing with manipulation

 In the end, I think that it is important that you are mentally prepared that the counterpart might try to manipulate you, in the hope that you will change your opinion after a while.
-When you understand that aggressions, accusations or even an emotional outburst such as crying are just attempts to manipulate you, it will be by far easier for you not to dissociate yourself from your decision.
+When you understand that aggressions, accusations or even an emotional outburst such as crying are attempts to manipulate you, it will be by far easier for you not to change your decision.

-Generally speaking, it is always productive to include an understandable, reasonable and confident statement on why you are saying “no” to someone’s request, especially when meeting this person face to face.
+Generally speaking, it is always advisable to include an understandable, reasonable and confident statement on why you are saying “no” to someone’s request, especially when meeting this person face to face.

 Learn to say “NO” was brought to you by our Personality Development Blog.